 - Mission and Ecumenism Commission

 - Prayer and Spirituality Commission

 - Youth Commission

 - Justice, Peace and Development Commission

 - Christian Vocation Commission

 - Faith Formation and Training Commission

 - Liturgy Commission

 - Care for Priests Commission.

-&lt;sup>4 For the exact makeup of the membership of the Diocesan Pastoral Council see the Constitution of the Diocesan Pastoral Council.
-It is available from: http://armagharchdiocese.org/images/stories/pdf/draftdpcconstitution.pdf
+&lt;sup>4For the exact makeup of the membership of the Diocesan Pastoral Council see the Constitution of the Armagh Diocesan Pastoral Council.

 The Work of the Diocesan Pastoral Council